iFrostizz/solhunt/README.md

 ## Solhunt

-Solhunt is currently a Solidity static analyzer.
+Solhunt is a Solidity static analyzer.
 It aims to be a tool used to find the most common vulnerabilities before starting a manual audit.

 It has been built with modularity in mind.
 You can build new detection modules and build the binary again.
 Also, please open a PR with your custom detection modules !